parrondo/mql5-json-api/README.md

 ### Development state: first stable release

-Tested on macOS Mojave / Windows 10 in Parallels Desktop container.
+Tested on Windows 10.

-Working in production on Debian 10 / Wine 4.
+Working in testing mode on Windows 10.

-An issue was found because of REP/REQ socket.
-Architecture changes are in development.
+Still under development.

 ## Table of Contents
 * [About the Project](#about-the-project)